 - Early retirement from work

 - Paid off house in the countryside with my own organic farm

-- Multi-millionaire in assets due to sound investments in stocks, real estate, gold & silver
+- Multi-millionaire in assets due to sound investments in stocks, real estate, gold & silver, and cryptocurrency

 - Spending time with my family and watching my sons move towards puberty

 I have many more mini-dreams but those are my 5 biggest ones.